zlatnaspirala/visual-ts-game-engine/readme.md

 ### Networking multimedia communication : WebSocketServer running on Node.js ###

+ Text-based protocol SIP (Session Initiation Protocol) used for signaling and controlling multimedia sessions.

 <b> - Running server is easy : </b>

 ```javascript
   npm run rtc
 ```
+With this cmd : <i>npm run rtc</i> we run server.js and connector.ts websocket.
+Connector is our account session used for login , register etc.
 - Implemented video chat based on webRTC protocol

 ## Documentation : ##